 The presence of power boats is definitely a shortcoming of these routes; maybe 5 or 10 percent of routes could be rated as 'not enjoyable in a canoe' due to power boats.
 The Ottawa end of the Rideau Canal is noisy from nearby roads, lawn mowers, and airports.
 But for us, the other parts more than made up for it.
 July to mid-August is said to be the period of peak boat traffic.

 Our trips were in late August and early September, which turned out well.
 The weather at that time of year can be warm, sunny, and calm, though it can also be a time for 'monsoon' conditions (build up of cumulus clouds that can produce short showers in the late afternoon).
 Aside from inconsequential showers, we had excellent to perfect canoeing and swimming weather for all of our trips (notice how calm the water is in these photos).
 Crowding was not a problem; we were often the only overnighters and didn't see any other canoeists.
-Especially in mid-Sept, we were usually paddling calm water through countryside with no other boats in sight.
+Especially in mid-Sept, we were usually gliding along on calm water through countryside with no other boats in sight.

 Lockstations operate on shorter hours starting in early September, which can reduce access to washrooms (and fee collection).